-The matching adjustment is derived from the spread over risk-free on the assigned portfolio of assets, net of an allowance for default and downgrade (known as the fundamental spread).
-The fundamental spreads applied are prescribed by EIOPA.
+The matching adjustment is broadly derived from the spread over risk-free on the assigned portfolio of assets, net of an allowance for default and downgrade (known as the fundamental spread).
+The fundamental spreads applied are prescribed by the PRA.

-The MA used at 31 December 2020 is shown in the table below.
+The MA used at 31 December 2021 is shown in the table below.

-Matching adjustment (bps) 31 December 2020 GBP 97 bps
+Matching adjustment (bps) 31 December 2021 GBP 81 bps